Photographed by Corine Vermeulen

 An audio-visual storytelling exhibition of contemporary underground dance communities in Detroit

-Bubble Metropolis is an audio-visual storytelling experience that illustrates the diverse bodies of people from various origins, identities and backgrounds that are united by electronic music.
+Journey to Bubble Metropolis is an audio-visual storytelling experience that illustrates the diverse bodies of people from various origins, identities and backgrounds that are united by electronic music.

 As a part of photographer Corine Vermeulen’s “The Walk-in Portrait Studio” (2009-present), this exhibition presents recent portraits taken at electronic music events within Detroit.
 The images are coupled with audio stories by producer Conor Anderson, and include the voices of community members like Cornelius Harris of Underground Resistance, Julisa Abad, LGBTQ rights advocate, and DJ Terri “WhoDat” McQueen.